Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Related Work

-In contrast, our work renders an power-quality trade-off through a real memory implementation by employing COTS MRAM chips that (i) require minimal or no additional hardware, (ii) are robust against environmental fluctuations, and (iii) achieve power and performance improvements over and beyond the previous techniques, which is the key uniqueness of the proposed work.
+In contrast, our work renders a speed-power-quality trade-off through an actual memory implementation by employing COTS MRAM chips that (i) require minimal or no additional hardware, (ii) are robust against diverse operating conditions, and (iii) achieve power and performance improvements over and beyond the previous techniques, which is the key uniqueness of the proposed work.